linsl16/PhysicsPaired-N2N-SRS/README.md

 The implementation is designed for volumetric SRS datasets with a relatively small number of axial slices, for example 3D volumes with 8 z-planes.
 The network therefore uses anisotropic pooling, where downsampling is applied in the lateral dimensions while preserving the axial dimension.

 ## Repository contents

-main_Crossvalidation_N2N.m
+Requirements

+This code was tested in MATLAB with the Deep Learning Toolbox and Image Processing Toolbox.

+Recommended hardware:

+NVIDIA GPU with sufficient memory
+24 GB GPU memory was used for the default configuration Smaller GPUs may require reducing patchSize or miniBatchSize
+## License

+This repository is released for academic and research use.
+Please see the LICENSE file for details. main_Crossvalidation_N2N.m